 - Partner with TLT resources to complete all elements of the required course assessment as well as sharing your evidence of success for your blended course.

-TLT opens its request for proposals for the next BlendLT program cohort on February 28, 2017.
-We seek faculty who would like to redesign a residential instruction course which they have previous experience in teaching.
+The request for proposals for the summer to fall 2017 BlendLT program cohort is now closed.
+During an open request for proposals, we seek faculty who would like to redesign a residential instruction course which they have previous experience in teaching.
 The next BlendLT faculty cohort will begin their engagement in May 2017 and work through the summer in order to deliver their blended course in fall 2017.

 - May 10, 2017, 10:00-11:00 a.m., online synchronous